Introduction

 What should I do if the tiny black dots return after cleaning?

-Yes, consider changing your cleaning routine or consulting a professional to address underlying issues.
+Consider adjusting your cleaning routine or consulting a professional to tackle any underlying problems.

 Are there specific types of wood that are more prone to tiny black dots?

-Yes, softer woods like pine may be more susceptible due to their porous nature, which can trap moisture and debris.
+Softer woods like pine may be more vulnerable because their porous nature can trap moisture and debris.